Tips to Get Top Marks in IGCSE Physics

 Get your Head Around the Equations Early

-One of the best approaches is to think of equations as the vocab which makes up the language Physics.
+One of the best approaches is to think of equations as the vocab which makes up the language of Physics.
 Without words, you can’t master the language itself.
 So, get on with learning the equations by rote.

 Make Sure you Know Your Graphs